bryantbudiman/CSCI353/pa2-filetransfer/README.md

 This program has been tested with linux.jpg to ensure that transfer of binary files works as expected.

-## Difference between this and PA2/PA3
+## Difference between this and the assignment requirements for PA2/PA3

+For the HTTP server / client in PA2/PA3, you need to handle more complex headers.

 In this example, the "header" is extremely simple:
   - for client requests, the header is just a filename followed by a delimiter
   - for server responses, the header is just an integer followed by a delimiter

-For the HTTP server / client in PA2/PA3, you need to handle more complex headers, and also need to be able to handle offsets, MIME types, and other information in the URL.
-This sample also does not properly prevent the client from escaping from the server root / other features.
+Other functionality that's missing
+- handling offset / length in request URL
+- setting the server root and preventing the client from escaping
+- MIME types
+- logging
+- etc....

 ## Instructions